twbraam/sphinx-markdown-builder/tests/source/glossaries.rst

       Some random text for term 1 in glossary 2.

     Glossary2-Term2
       Some random text for term 2 in glossary 2.
-Some ref for :term:`Glossary1-Term3`.
+Some reference for :term:`Glossary1-Term3`.

 Section for third glossary